 When I first started this blog, I liked food.
 I did not like photography.
 I was the least knowledgeable about cameras.
 It was a miracle that I knew MP meant megapixel.
 I had owned two or three point-and-shoot digital cameras in my life and all of them had stopped working after a good two or three year stint of working really well.
 In December of 2014, 5 months after I started this blog, I took the leap and bought my first DSLR camera.

 While I was researching, I was up in the air between a Canon Rebel or a Nikon DSLR.
 Both were supposed to be great starter cameras – but I chose a Nikon because my sister had an older model of the D3200 and was pleased with it.
-The D3200 had a higher megapixel count and could also do video (which I haven’t dove into yet, but definitely want to explore.)
+The D3200 had a higher megapixel count and could also do video (which I LOVE, but it’s a lot of work.)
+See my Peanut Butter, Banana and Oatmeal Muffins recipe post for one of my favorite videos to date.

 If you’re trying to improve your blog (or just any) photography in general, here are a few resource suggestions from a photography newbie turned intermediate photographer.